 Does it possess any risk to our dogs?

-What are the best and the safest methods to do an abortion in dogs?
+What are the best and safest methods to do an abortion on dogs?

-Well, we are gonna write an informative post about the dog’s abortion to help our readers.
-But remember, you must consult with the vet regarding this issue.
+Well, this article contains all the necessary information about the dog’s abortion.
+But remember, you MUST consult with the vet regarding this issue.

 So, let’s read everything you need to know about dog abortion below.

-Humans and dogs don’t look similar, even they don’t sound similar but several things are common (and important) in both of them, and terminating pregnancy is one of them.
+Humans and dogs are not similar.
+They don’t sound similar but several things are common (and important) in both of them such as pregnancy and abortion.

-There are different reasons where humans make a very serious and complex decision to pursue an abortion.
+Several reasons let humans make a very serious and complex decision to pursue an abortion.
 Similarly, you may also need to pursue abortion in dogs when you don’t want to risk their life and health because of unwanted pregnancy.
 So, it is important to know the good and bad about dog abortion, as well as, the reasons, methods, and treatments.

 What is Dog Abortion?

-We know the term abortion as the expulsion or removal of a fetus/fetuses before the pregnancy reaches its full term, and sometimes we call it the ‘termination of pregnancy’.
+We know the term abortion as the expulsion or removal of a fetus before the pregnancy reaches its full term, and sometimes we call it the “termination of pregnancy”.
 The most common procedures of abortion are medicine or surgery to remove the embryo or fetus from the mother’s uterus.

-It is necessary to terminate the pregnancy when a dog accidentally gets pregnant, especially if the dog has recently given birth to a litter or the dog is too young or old to be pregnant.
+It is necessary to terminate the pregnancy when a dog accidentally gets pregnant while the dog has recently given birth to a litter or the dog is too young or old to be pregnant.
 The dog’s bad health may also be the reason for its abortion.

 The normal duration of the gestational period of the dog is about 57 to 72 days while fetal death in dogs can cause abortion (expulsion), resorption, mummification, or fetal retention.